Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Discussion

 As the available quantum devices continue to grow in qubit number and reduce the rate of hardware errors, practical applications of quantum computing grow ever closer.
 Due to the high number of qubits that are required for full error correction, it seems likely that error mitigation will play a pivotal part in those early applications.
 This work provides a useful reference for those who are seeking such applications to determine which combination of strategies is best for their use case.

 A natural question one might ask is if there are other forms of data that would be useful to include in an error mitigation approach.
 Error mitigation for deep quantum circuits is challenging, but perhaps some other source of data (other than those we considered) would extend the depth for which error mitigation is practical.
-Further unification with other error mitigation techniques such as noise-resilient quantum compiling \cite{cincio2018learning,cincio2020machine,murali2019noise,khatri2019quantum,sharma2019noise}, verified phase estimation \cite{o2020error} and specific approaches leveraging symmetries and/or post-selection ~\cite{mcardle2019error,bonet2018low,otten2019noise,cai2021quantum} is likely to be a promising research direction.
+Further unification with other error mitigation techniques such as noise-resilient quantum compiling \cite{cincio2018learning,cincio2021machine,murali2019noise,khatri2019quantum,sharma2019noise}, quasi-probabilistic error decomposition~\cite{temme2017error,takagi2020optimal}, verified phase estimation \cite{o2020error}, truncated Neumann series~\cite{wang2021mitigating} and specific approaches leveraging symmetries and/or post-selection ~\cite{mcardle2019error,bonet2018low,otten2019noise,cai2021quantum} is likely to be a promising research direction.

-Another interesting direction for future work is to consider how best to determine when to measure new expectation values (i.e. more near-Clifford circuits, more noise levels, more copies of the state, etc.) versus expending more shots per expectation value in order to get the best mitigation possible with fixed resources.
-Finally, we note that investigation of effects of noisy controlled derangement on VD and UNITED performance will be necessary for full understanding of these methods' potential.
+Another interesting direction for future work is to consider how best to determine when to measure new expectation values (i.e. more near-Clifford circuits, more noise levels, more copies of the state, etc.) versus expanding more shots per expectation value in order to get the best mitigation possible with fixed resources.
+Finally, we note that investigation of the effects of noisy controlled derangement on VD and UNITED performance including large circuits challenging for noisy classical simulation will be necessary for a full understanding of these methods' potential.